 'El Chapo' trial sees drug lord's texts with wife -- and 'wild beast' mistress

-The trial of notorious Mexican drug lord Joaquin "El Chapo" Guzman on Wednesday saw revealing texts he exchanged with his wife -- and with a mistress nicknamed "Fiera," or “wild beast”.
+NEW YORK CITY – The trial of notorious Mexican drug lord Joaquin "El Chapo" Guzman on Wednesday saw revealing texts he exchanged with his wife -- and with a mistress nicknamed "Fiera," or “wild beast”.

 With his wife, Emma Coronel, he discussed giving a gun to his daughter, then a toddler, in 2012.
 “Our Kiki is fearless, I’m gonna give her an AK-47 so she can hang with me.”